akmaharshi/ansible-examples/jboss-standalone/README.md

 A simple playbook is provided, as an example, to provision hosts in preparation for running this JBoss deployment example.

 	ansible-playbook -i hosts demo-aws-launch.yml

+NOTE: BOTO need to install to get this module work.
+Command to install boto: "pip install boto"

+Error: "boto required for this module"

 ### Ideas for Improvement